 - 7 Reasons Why Mobile Friendly Websites Are Essential For Online Marketing

-- Google’s Mobile-First Index and Its SEO Impacts
+- Gold Mango Design, Prepare for Google’s Mobile-First Indexing Change: Website and SEO Impacts